RHDZMOTA/blog.rhdzmota.com/content/post/creating-your-own-site-with-academic-hugo/index.md

 Now when running `hugo` con the commandline, a `docs` directory will appear.
 This directory contains a set of static files that can be directly published to github pages.

 Just configure your repository in github and push into master.
 More documentation [here](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages).
+Integration with custom domains guide [here](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages) and [here](https://dev.to/trentyang/how-to-setup-google-domain-for-github-pages-1p58).